 - Your doctor or nurse will teach you how to check the threads so that you know the coil is in place.

 - There is a very small risk that the coil might go through (perforate) your uterus or cervix when it is put in (up to 2 in 1000 insertions).

-- This risk is higher in women who are breastfeeding (up to 12 in 1000 insertions).
+- This risk is higher in people who are breastfeeding (up to 12 in 1000 insertions).